Patronicity Resources Logo

 Funding Your Court

 Funding is obviously key to the successful design and installation of your Pickleball court.
 There are a wealth of options available to fund your project.
 Communicating your interest in a court with local entities like your parks department, local government, economic and community development agency, community foundation, nonprofit, or tourism department can help to identify opportunities for collaboration or funding that might already be available.
-Tapping into private funding sources, like sponsorships from local businesses or individuals can provide additional support to your project.
+Tapping into private funding sources, like sponsorships from local businesses or individuals, can provide additional support to your project.

 Read more on “Pickleball partnerships and tourism” from USA Pickleball

 Beyond design and installation, there are also funding opportunities for Pickleball equipment.
-In 2021, USA Pickleball awarded 87 Community Grants and 24 High School Grants.Their Community Grant Program provides reimbursement for the purchase of qualified Pickleball equipment dedicated to a specific location.
+In 2021, USA Pickleball awarded 87 Community Grants and 24 High School Grants.
+Their Community Grant Program provides reimbursement for purchasing qualified Pickleball equipment dedicated to a specific location.
 Their High School Grant Program provides reimbursement to USA Pickleball members for the purchase of start-up Pickleball equipment for regular high school physical education classes and after-school programs.

 Patronicity’s crowdfunding platform provides an excellent opportunity to raise funds for your sports court.
 With one-on-one project coaching and experience in supporting similar projects, we are dedicated to helping you run a successful crowdfunding campaign.